liangliannie/deep-learning/make_document/source/usage/data.rst

 **********************

-PET-CT and PET-MR scanners store the raw data in proprietary formats which can be processed only by the software provided by the scanner manufacturer, where one of the raw data is sinograms, which is basically 2D representation of projection rays versus angle.
+PET-CT and PET-MR scanners store the raw data in proprietary formats which can be processed only by the software provided by the scanner manufacturer, where one of the raw data is sinogram, which is basically 2D representation of projection rays versus angle.
 And different from RGB images, the pixels in sinograms stand for the counts of events captured from the scanner, which range from zero to thousands or tens of thousands.

 One sample of sinogram is shown below.